ewoodhead/npa-hierarchy/README.md

 ```
 (You can see what the macroexpansion for a problem is by calling the
 `macroexpand-1` or `macroexpand` functions in Lisp or doing C-c M-m in
 Emacs/SLIME.)
-In the above expansion, `diop` is a function that returns an
+In the above expansion, `diop` is a function that returns a
 polynomial representing a dichotomic operator (for example, `(diop 0 1)`
 returns `#<POLYNOMIAL -Id + 2 A1|1>`) and `p+`, `p-`, and `p*` are functions
 that add, subtract, and multiply numbers and operators.
 The inner `let*` has